eserlxl/vglog-filter/README.md

 valgrind --leak-check=full ./your_program 2>&1 | vglog-filter > filtered.log
 ```

-**New in this version**: Direct stdin support!
-You can now pipe directly from valgrind:
+Direct stdin support!
+You can pipe directly from valgrind:
 ```sh
 valgrind --leak-check=full ./your_program 2>&1 | vglog-filter
 ```